 Many see the existence of an all-knowing, all-powerful, perfectly good and loving God as incompatible with a world containing natural evil.
 They claim that a truly all-loving God should have built a “better universe,” one without any form of natural evil.
 This belief can be a daunting barrier to faith.

-Reasons To Believe has written a number of books and articles responding to this issue.
+Reasons to Believe has written a number of books and articles responding to this issue.
 Much of RTB’s approach involves considerations of how the universe would operate if it had been designed differently.
 What emerges is a deep appreciation for the efficiency of the universe, knowing that the rate of natural disasters could be far worse in a universe with different parameters (see Why the Universe Is the Way It Is).
-A consistent pattern has come to light in recent years where increased understanding of those systems that produce the so-called natural disasters, such as earthquakes and hurricanes, reveals the critical role these phenomena play for sustaining human life (see “Does the Presence of Natural Evil Argue Against the Existence of God?
+A consistent pattern has come to light in recent years where increased understanding of those systems that produce the so-called natural disasters, such as earthquakes and hurricanes, reveals the critical role these phenomena play for sustaining human life (see “Where is God When Bad Things Happen?
 Why Natural Evil Must Exist” by Richard Deem).

 This is one of the things that makes RTB’s creation model concerning the origin of human diseases so groundbreaking.
 Dr. Rana asserts that microorganisms ought to be understood as part of God’s good design.
 His article details the role viruses and bacteria can play in ecosystems and in maintaining human health (see also, “Natural Evil or Moral Evil”.
 That being said, Christians need to be careful not to minimize the human suffering that results from these diseases.
 While it is vital to be able to reasonably account for the existence of natural evil within the Christian worldview, it is equally important that Christians demonstrate compassion for others.